Who is Liable for a FMCSA Regulatory Violation Causing my New Mexico Trucking Accident

 Similarly, a violation of an FMCSA regulation can also be used to establish negligence on the part of the truck driver and trucking company.
 However, since a regulation is not a statute or promulgated by an act of the Legislature, the violation of a regulation such as a FMCSA regulation is only evidence of negligence.
 This means that a defendant may still be found not negligent, but the violation of the regulatory will support a finding of negligence and it just one additional piece of evidence to use.

-Victims of New Mexico Trucking Accidents Caused by State Law or FMCSA Regulatory Violations Should Call the Caruso Law Offices, P.C. to Learn What Their Rights to Compensation May Be
+Victims of New Mexico Trucking Accidents Caused by State Law or FMCSA Regulatory Violations Should Call the NM Truck Accident Attorneys to Learn What Their Rights to Compensation May Be

 Statutory and regulatory violations can result in serious personal injuries or the wrongful death of an innocent victim.
 These legal authorities are in place to protect us from foreseeable harm, and when truck drivers and trucking companies neglect to follow them, the general public suffers.
-If you or a loved one has been injured in a trucking accident, call the experienced New Mexico trucking accident attorneys at the Caruso Law Offices, P.C. today by dialing (505) 883-5000 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.
+If you or a loved one has been injured in a trucking accident, call the experienced New Mexico trucking accident attorneys at the NM Truck Accident Attorneys today by dialing (505) 883-5000 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.